chrisimbolon/portfolio_branding/README.md

 🔄 Deployment (CI/CD)

-The project is deployed to a DigitalOcean Droplet using GitHub Actions:
+The project is deployed to a DigitalOcean Droplet using GitHub Actions, using the following steps:

-SSH into server on push to main
+1. SSH into server on push to main

-Rebuilds Docker image with production environment variables
+2. Rebuilds Docker image with production environment variables

-Replaces old container with the new one
+3. Replaces old container with the new one

-Connected to caddy-net for reverse proxy via Caddy
+4. Connected to caddy-net for reverse proxy via Caddy

     See deploy.yml for details.

+# Project Structure

 ```
 portfolio/